Professional Internship Program

 Interns at the Huntington will have the opportunity to make meaningful, professional connections within the industry, interact personally with nationally renowned artists, and become important contributors to the Huntington community.
 In addition to Friday Forums, interns will also have the opportunity to work together on several exciting team projects throughout the season.
 Past projects have included the annual Gala, Codman Showcase, 35 Below, and our Emerging Artists programs.
 Additionally, the city of Boston has a rich and vibrant cultural scene and interns are encouraged to forge additional connections within the Greater Boston arts community.

 Interns are paid an hourly rate of $8.75, however, it may not be enough to fully cover living expenses.
 Housing is not provided.
 Interns have the opportunity, if schedule permits, to be hired by other departments, such as Front of House and Box Office, to supplement their weekly income.
 Applicants should carefully consider their financial needs before entering the program.
-Additionally, each intern will receive complimentary tickets to all Huntington Theatre Company productions as well as opportunities for discounts at other cultural institutions and local establishments.
+Additionally, each intern will receive complimentary tickets to all Huntington Theatre Company productions and discounts at other cultural institutions and local establishments. to .

 Huntington Professional Internship applications must include: